Multi-GPU Quantum Circuit Simulation and the Impact of Network Performance: Introduction

 GPU-acceleration can provide dramatic speedups for classical simulation and has become standard practice \cite{vallero2025state,faj2023quantum} with popular simulation frameworks such as Qiskit \cite{javadi2024quantum}, PennyLane \cite{bergholm2018pennylane}, Cirq \cite{cirq}, and CUDA-Q \cite{kim2023cuda} supporting GPUs.
 At maximum GPU memory capacity, we typically measure speedups of 2-3 orders of magnitude when comparing state-of-the-art CPUs and GPUs on a single socket, due to better-optimized algorithms and higher peak hardware throughput.
 While techniques for gate fusion \cite{smelyanskiy2016qhipster,zhang2021hyquas,faj2023quantum,bayraktar2023cuquantum} can result in near-peak utilization of main memory bandwidth (BW) and floating-point throughput when using a single GPU, network communications can become the bottleneck when distributing a simulation across multiple GPUs.
 This is relevant as state-vector simulation, the most generally applicable simulation approach, scales exponentially in memory and computational requirements with the qubit count.

 For 32-bit floating-point precision, the memory requirement for the state vector in gigabytes (GiB) is given by $2^{n-27}$ for $n$ qubits.
 With this encoding, current GPUs are limited to simulating around 34 qubits (128 GiB state vector) when constrained by a single GPU's memory.
 While host memory can be used to supplement storage, the need for significant HPC resources can become necessary, where multiple GPUs across multiple nodes are required either to attain the aggregate memory requirements for a given qubit count or to achieve reasonable time-to-solution for the simulation of many circuits (for example, with iterative algorithms, noisy simulation, AI-guided applications, etc.).
+Significant work has gone into the research and implementation of efficient multi-GPU algorithms for distributed quantum circuit simulation \cite{niwa2002general, de2007massively, zhang2015quantum, smelyanskiy2016qhipster, haner2017, jones2019quest, li2021sv, zhang2021hyquas, bayraktar2023cuquantum, jiao2023communication, xu2024atlas, westrick2024grafeyn, fu2024achieving, teranishi2025lazy, deraedt2025universalquantumsimulation50}.
 In these cases, the performance of data movement becomes a concern as data is transferred between distributed memory domains across different GPUs or potentially between the host memory and the GPU.